 For more on Advantage plans, please see my article and video; Medicare Advantage Plans Explained.

-What is the Difference Between Medigap and Medicare Advantage?
+What is the Difference Between a Medigap Policy and Medicare Advantage?

-There are some key differences between the two types of coverage.
-Medicare Advantage plans typically have network restrictions, meaning you may only be covered for care from providers within the plan’s network.
+A Medicare Advantage plan will typically have network restrictions, meaning you may only be covered for care from providers within the plan’s network.
+In addition, your doctor will be required to obtain preauthorization from the insurance company before performing any non-urgent treatment.

 We hope this article has helped give you a better understanding of Medigap insurance and its potential benefits.
 Ultimately, whether or not you decide to purchase a Medigap policy is a personal decision.
 However, if you are Medicare-eligible and are interested in supplementing your coverage, Medigap insurance should be considered.